shreyaspathak11/krishi-sahayak-ai/README.md

-# Krishi Sahayak AI (कृषि सहायक AI)
+# Krishi Sahayak (कृषि सहायक AI)
 ![Image](https://github.com/shreyaspathak11/krishi-sahayak-ai/blob/main/assets/krishi_sahayak.png)
 ## 1. Project Vision & Executive Summary
-Krishi Sahayak AI is a revolutionary voice-first, AI-powered advisory platform engineered to empower the Indian farmer.
+Krishi Sahayak is a revolutionary voice-first, AI-powered advisory platform engineered to empower the Indian farmer.
 It directly tackles the critical information gap in Indian agriculture caused by the digital divide and a lack of access to timely, reliable data.

 Our vision is to provide every farmer with a personal, trusted agricultural expert they can consult simply by making a phone call.
 By leveraging a sophisticated Agentic AI grounded in a Retrieval-Augmented Generation (RAG) architecture, our system delivers scientifically accurate, context-aware, and actionable advice.
 We move beyond generic information by integrating a unique "Goldmine" Knowledge Base derived from thousands of real-world Kisan Call Centre (KCC) transcripts, ensuring our advice is not just academically sound but also practically proven in the Indian context.